alarm-redist/fifty-states/analyses/WA_cd_2010/doc_WA_cd_2010.md

 3. be geographically compact
 4. preserve county and municipality boundaries as much as possible
 5. not be connected across geographic barriers, although ferries across water may establish contiguity
-6. provide fair and effective representation and ... encourage electoral competition"
+6. "provide fair and effective representation and ... encourage electoral competition"

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.